Dafrok/getJSONP/README.md

 ## Browser Compatibility

-scrollStop works in all modern browsers, and IE 6 and above.
+getJSONP works in all modern browsers, and IE 6 and above.